-1st Supervisor: Antonios N. Pouliopoulos, King’s College London
+1st Supervisor: Dr Antonios N. Pouliopoulos, King’s College London

-Clinical Supervisor: Professor Alexander Hammers, King’s College London
+Clinical Supervisor: Prof Alexander Hammers, King’s College London

 Aim of the PhD Project:

 Acoustically deliver radiolabelled anti-tau antibodies into the brain for simultaneous diagnosis and treatment of Alzheimer’s disease (AD).

 - Label antibodies with 89Zr for PET imaging

 - Deliver antibodies with ultrasound across the blood-brain barrier of WT and AD mice

 - Measure tau load and behavioural impact over time following treatment

 Alzheimer’s disease is a debilitating neurodegenerative disease with a formidable societal burden, which is constantly increasing.
 The gradual accumulation of two proteins, called amyloid and tau, in the brain is considered to be the molecular hallmark of Alzheimer’s.
 Current methods for diagnosing Alzheimer’s include amyloid detection through either invasive techniques or medical imaging.
 However, amyloid accumulation occurs throughout the brain and is not directly related to symptom onset.
 Furthermore, multiple clinical trials focused on amyloid reduction have not improved the condition of Alzheimer’s patients.